 -

 Plate.
 Tin.
 18th century.
-A plate made of pewter with a circular base and a cut-out edge, drawing curves and counter-curves and enhanced with smooth mouldings.
-This decorative element was very common in 18th-century Spanish silverware, especially in some centres, and is where this piece is inspired.
+A circular pewter plate with a rim of cut-out profiles, creating curves and counter-curves, and enhanced with smooth moldings.
+This decorative element was very common in 18th-century Spanish silverware, especially in certain centers, and is the inspiration for this piece.

 DECORATIVE ANTIQUES